What Is Debt Consolidation and When Is It a Good Idea?

 Bankruptcy should be considered a last resort due to its long-term impact on your credit score.
 There are two primary types: Chapter 7, which liquidates assets to pay off debts, and Chapter 13, which involves a repayment plan.
 While bankruptcy can provide a clean slate, it’s important to understand the consequences, including the significant effect on your creditworthiness and the potential loss of assets.

-See also Student Loan Forgiveness
+See also FHA Loan Requirements

 3. DIY Methods: Snowball and Avalanche Methods